JuanIrache/DJI_SRT_Parser/README.md

 console.log(DJIData.getFileName());
 //toCSV() exports the current interpretation of data to the GeoJSON format.
 The optional value raw exports the raw data instead let csvData = DJIData.toCSV();
 //Now you can also load a GeoJSON (or JSON) file directly into the rawMetadata field.
-This can be useful if you want to import data from other sources into the syste, let DJIData = DJISRTParser(JSONDataString,JSONfileName,true);
+This can be useful if you want to import data from other sources into the system, let DJIData = DJISRTParser(JSONDataString, JSONfileName, true);
 //These data must follow the same structure as rawMetadata() usually has:
 // {
 //   "TIMECODE":"00:00:01,000",